based2/KB/network/ip_filter.md

 block from any to 193.142.58.127
 # Seychelles https://www.abuseipdb.com/check/
 block from any to 193.142.147.248
-# DFA https://red.flag.domains/posts/2024-02-19/ registrar: EPAG Domainservices GmbH
+# DFA https://red.flag.domains/posts/ 2024-02-22 registrar: EPAG Domainservices GmbH 2024-02-20 registrar: EPAG Domainservices GmbH 2024-02-19 registrar: EPAG Domainservices GmbH
 block from any to 193.143.1.54
 # Netherlands https://github.com/Cisco-Talos/IOCs/blob/main/2023/03/YoroTrooper.txt
 block from any to 193.149.129.133